North Carolina leaders reach deal to repeal bathroom bill

 - The measure is being criticized by LGBT groups as allowing discrimination

-But LGBT groups immediately criticized the deal saying it was a "repeal" in name only with one advocate calling it "HB2.0," and fails to protect transgender people from discrimination.
+But LGBT groups immediately criticized the deal saying it's a "repeal" in name only -- with one advocate calling it "HB2.0" -- and it fails to protect transgender people from discrimination.

-The repeal goes to a vote at 9:15 a.m.
-Thursday at the state's Senate Rules Committee, and must survive two additional votes on the Senate floor in a session scheduled for 11 a.m.

-HB2 not only forbids transgender people from using restrooms they identify with in government facilities; it also prevents local governments from passing non-discrimination ordinances like the one in Charlotte that inspired it.

-The passage of the bill last year triggered a massive outcry and prompted businesses, entertainers and sports leagues to boycott the state.
-The law is estimated to have cost the state millions through the loss of jobs, businesses and consumer spending.

-The NCAA relocated several college athletic championship events for the 2016-17 season over the bill and implied four more years of tournaments are at stake if the law stands.

-After much turmoil over the law, Republican lawmakers and the Democratic governor struck an agreement that repeals HB2, but it also retains a critical component of it.
+After much turmoil, Republican lawmakers and the Democratic governor struck an agreement late Wednesday night that repeals HB2, but it also retains a critical component of it.

 The deal leaves regulation of bathrooms solely in control of the state, meaning that cities and local governments can't pass their own anti-discrimination laws until December 2020.